APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/src/E. staging2schema/about_schema.org_json-ld.md

+# Does schema.org become a graph in the context of JSON-LD?

-Excellent and insightful question.
+> Excellent and insightful question.
 This gets to the core of how JSON-LD and Schema.org work together.
+>

-The answer is nuanced: **Schema.org itself is not a graph, but it provides the vocabulary used to *describe* a graph when you use it within JSON-LD.**
+> The answer is nuanced: **Schema.org itself is not a graph, but it provides the vocabulary used to *describe* a graph when you use it within JSON-LD.**
+>

-Let's break that down.
+> Let's break that down.

 ### 1. What is a Graph (Technically Speaking)?